MarkFirewhal/Plymouth-Animated-Boot-Screen-Creator/README.md

 ```
 To have the correct number of images in the sequence.

-5. Resave the template.script file as "animated-boot.script".
+5. Resave the animated-boot.script file.
-6. Open up template.plymouth and enter in your name, descriptions, and new script paths etc and save as {{ThemeNameHere}}.plymouth
+6. Open up laptop.plymouth and enter in your name, descriptions, and new script paths etc and save as {{ThemeNameHere}}.plymouth

 ### Installation
 1. Install the theme using this script, be sure to replace the template variables used: